eric-haibin-lin/mxnet/docs/faq/add_sparse_op_in_backend.md

       const std::vector<OpReqType>& req,
       const std::vector<TBlob>& outputs);
 ```
-Notice the `FCompute` interface doesn't include data structures that could be used to query storage
+Notice the `FCompute` interface includes TBlobs, which don't include data structures that could be used to query storage
 types of inputs, nor manipulate auxiliary arrays like `indices` and `indptr`.
 Therefore, instead of the `FCompute` interface, sparse operators are registered with the following `FComputeEx` interface:
 ```cpp